At-Taghabun

 At-Taghābun (التغابن, "Loss, Deprivation") is the 64th surah of the Quran with 18 verses.
-This Medinan surah opens with the words of glorification of God (Allah in Arabic), it is part of Al-Musabbihat group.
-The theme of this surah is an invitation to the Faith, obedience (to God) and the teaching of good morals, contrasting with the previous surah, Al-Munafiqun, which was concerned with hypocrisy and the lack of Iman.
+This Medinan surah opens with the words of glorification of God (Allah in Arabic) and is part of Al-Musabbihat group.
+The theme of this surah is an invitation to the Faith, obedience (to God) and the teaching of good morals, contrasting with the previous surah, Al-Munafiqun, which is concerned with hypocrisy and the lack of Iman.

 Summary

 The sequence followed is that the first four verses are addressed to all human-kind, verses 5-10 to those men who do not believe in the invitation of the Qur'an, and verses 11-18 to those who accept and believe in this invitation.